modekeji/peptide_database/README.md

-This is a oat peptide database file
+This is a oat peptide database file containing 141 peptides.